welcome to the clifton hotel

 In 2017, new owners - Matt and Karen Frye - came with a vision to restore the hotel to its original beauty while providing amenities that make each room or suite feel like home.

-The hotel also boasts a beautiful courtyard, a common area for dining and relaxing, and a full-service bar.
+The hotel also boasts a beautiful courtyard, a common area for snacking and relaxing, and a full-service bar.
 The bar is reminiscent of an old western tavern with an ornate bar-back, built in Silver City, NM, in 1904.
-We serve one entrée per night, as well as appetizers.

 The Clifton Hotel is on the National Register of Historic Places.

 For tourist information, please visit the Clifton website.